 Admission begins by submitting an admission application and the corresponding \$35 fee to the Enrollment Services Office.
 Other required items may be submitted at later dates as they become available.
 All materials should be on file prior to the student's registration.
 The \$35 application fee is mandatory and nonrefundable.
-A letter will then be sent to the prospective student advising of a full, conditional, or denied admission status.
+A letter will then be sent to the prospective student advising of fully admitted, file incomplete, or denied admission status.
 Students must be fully admitted before financial aid will be distributed.
 Eligible students will receive subsequent correspondence directing them to the date, place, and time for orientation/registration activities.

 Health Record/Proof of Two Immunizations for measles, mumps, and rubella (MMR) is required by the State Board of Higher Education.
 Upon the student's request, such records are sometimes available through the student's high school (or college for transfer students) and can be sent to the University along with the student's high school (college) transcript.
 Proof of immunization for measles, mumps, and rubella requires 1) two doses of vaccine given no less than one month apart, or 2) positive serologic tests, or 3) proof that date of birth is prior to 1957.
 No student will be permitted to enroll in a subsequent term until immunization or documentation of a waiver is complete.

 ACT or SAT scores are used to determine a student's acceptance to the University, the scores must be submitted as a part of the admission process.
 The scores are used to assist students and their academic advisors in making good academic planning decisions.
 ACT scores should be sent to the University directly from the ACT office in Iowa City, Iowa.
 A student specifies the schools to which he/she wants scores sent at the time of writing the ACT exam.
+Subsequent requests may be made by contacting ACT exam.
 Subsequent requests may be made by contacting ACT Records, P.O.
 Box 451, Iowa City, IA 52243, (319)337-1313.
 Note: Minot State University's ACT code is 3214.
 While the ACT is preferred, the University accepts SAT scores as well.
 SAT scores: SAT College Board ATP, P.O.
 Box 6200, Princeton, NJ 08541, (609) 771-7600.
 Note: Minot State University's SAT code is 6479.

-An official high school transcript records all work completed from grades 9-12, as well as the official date of high school graduation.
+An official high school transcript records all work completed from grades 9-12, as well as the official date of high school graduation and cumulative GPA.
 This transcript must be sent directly from the high school to the Enrollment Services Office.
 A student may start the admission's process by submitting the application and \$35 fee.
 Full admission status is contingent upon receipt of the final, official transcript, sent when it becomes available.

-Students who hold a GED (General Education Development high school equivalency certificate), rather than a high school diploma, must submit photocopies of their GED scores and certificates.
+Students who hold a GED (General Education Development-high school equivalency certificate), rather than a high school diploma, must submit photocopies of their GED scores and certificates.
 For admission purposes GED scores must average ≥450 overall with no score lower than 410 on any of the subparts.
 Students generally may not take the GED until they are at least 18 years of age and their high school class has graduated.
-High school transcripts are also required and will be reviewed by the Admissions Review Committee in determining admission of students who have earned a GED instead of a high school diploma.
+Applicants with a GED are required to provide ACT/SAT score results and high school transcripts for further review.